Blockbuster (retailer)

 Blockbuster or Blockbuster Video is an American multimedia brand which was founded by David Cook in 1985 as a single home video rental shop, but later became a public store chain featuring video game rentals, DVD-by-mail, streaming, video on demand, and cinema theater.
 The company expanded internationally throughout the 1990s.
 At its peak in 2004, Blockbuster employed 84,300 people worldwide and operated 9,094 stores.

 Poor leadership and the impact of the Great Recession were major factors leading to Blockbuster's decline, as was the growing competition from Netflix's mail-order service, video on demand (including the Netflix streaming service), and Redbox automated kiosks.
 Significant loss of revenue occurred during the late 2000s, and the company filed for bankruptcy protection in 2010.
 The next year, its remaining 1,700 stores were bought by satellite television provider Dish Network; by 2014, the last 300 company-owned stores were closed.

 Although corporate support for the brand ended, Dish retained a small number of franchise agreements, enabling some privately owned franchises to remain open.
 Following a series of further closures in 2019, only one franchised store remains open, located in Bend, Oregon.
-As of 2025, the company remains in existence under the name BB Liquidating, Inc., which gained notoriety in the GameStop short squeeze in 2021.
+As of 2025, the corporation that owned Blockbuster before Dish remains in existence as a shell company under the name BB Liquidating, Inc., which gained notoriety in the GameStop short squeeze in 2021.